-Power can be provided from a USB source.
+Power is normally provided by a USB source.
 Plug J1 into a USB power source and set switch S1 to USB power (USB PWR), see picture below.
-This drives a low noise low drop out (LDO) regulator, which supplies the sensor via a FET switch.
-The state of the FET switch is controlled by the state of the PWR_On pin, accessed via connector J5, pin 4.
+This drives a low noise low drop out (LDO) regulator, suppling the sensor via a FET switch.
 The LDO regulator provides a stable 3.3V output to the sensor.